Daniil-Sokolov/nuxt-static-blog/README.md

 ## Jonniek homepage

 A nuxt.js project that generates static blog content and deploys to github pages.
 Database is stored locally for NeDB.
+This project is work in progress and very basic at the moment.

 ### Installation
 ```